Practical and scalable simulations of non-Markovian stochastic processes and temporal networks with individual node properties: Materials and Methods

-\paragraph{Acknowledgements.} The authors thank Jonathan Karr, Farshid Jafarpour, Srividya Iyer-Biswas and Peter Ashcroft for their valuable suggestions.
-This research was supported by the COSMIC European Training Network, funded from the European Union’s Horizon 2020 research and innovation program under grant agreement No 765158.
+The authors thank Jonathan Karr, Farshid Jafarpour, Srividya Iyer-Biswas, and Peter Ashcroft for their valuable suggestions.
+This research was supported by the COSMIC European Training Network, funded by the European Union’s Horizon 2020 research and innovation program under grant agreement No 765158.